fleximeter/pctheory/docs/transformations.rst

     .. py:method:: __repr__(self)

-        Gets a representation of this ``OTO``
+        Gets a representation of this ``OTO``.

         :return: A representation

     .. py:method:: __str__(self)

-        Gets a representation of this ``OTO``
+        Gets a representation of this ``OTO``.

         :return: A representation

     .. py:method:: transform(self, item)

-        Transforms an item (can be a pitch-class, list, set, or any number of nestings of these objects)
+        Transforms an item (can be a pitch-class, list, set, or any number of nestings of these objects).

         :param item: An item
         :return: The transformed item